szabgab/perlmaven.com/sites/en/pages/cant-call-method-on-unblessed-reference.md

 One seems to work, the other throws an error `Can't call method ... on unblessed reference`.
 </blockquote>

-In other words:  <b>do you have to put parentheses around the parameters of function calls?</b>
+In other words:  **do you have to put parentheses around the parameters of function calls?**

 Let's look at some things: